Leading you along the right path.

 Disorders Associated with Heat Exposure

-Exertional Heat Illness spans the spectrum of muscle cramps to life threatening heat stroke.
-Symptoms can be made worse with the development of rhabdomyolysis and athletes with an underlying condition of sickle cell trait.
-Often inexperienced athletes will over hydrate as a precaution with unintended consequences of exercise associated hyponatremia.
+Exertional heat illness spans the spectrum of muscle cramps to life threatening heat stroke.
+Symptoms can be made worse when athletes have an underlying condition of sickle cell trait or develop rhabdomyolysis.
+Inexperienced athletes will often over-hydrate as a precaution for dehydration but then end up with exercise associated hyponatremia.
 All these conditions have serious risks associated.
-This chapter will review epidemiology, physiology, signs and symptoms and key factors sports providers should be aware of to treat these conditions immediately.
+This module will review epidemiology, physiology, signs and symptoms, and key factors sports providers should be aware of to effectively respond to an athlete experiencing heat-related illness.

 LEARN MORE